MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Anaplan.md

 6. Select **Clear Permissions**.
 7. Select **Delete**.

 These steps remove expired Anaplan API tokens.
-You must re-authenticate to proceed.
+You must reauthenticate to proceed.

 ### Credential error in the Power Query editor

 You might experience a credential error in the [Power Query editor](../power-query-ui) when you reopen a Power BI report or when you edit a prior data set.

-To resolve this, select either **Close & Apply** or **Refresh Preview**.
+To resolve this error, select either **Close & Apply** or **Refresh Preview**.

 [![Power query error.](./media/anaplan/power-query-error.png)](./media/anaplan/power-query-error.png#lightbox)